aleksati/dataset-sonification-with-web-audio/README.md

-# Workshop in Creative Data Visualization and Sonification in the Browser
+# Workshop in Creative Data Visualization and Sonification in a Web Browser

 1. [Introduction](#intro)
 2. [Learning outcomes](#learning-outcomes)